 Prof. Laurie Cuthbert

 Professor Cuthbert has vast experience in telecommunications research.
 The research group he established in the late 1980s in the QMUL Department of Electronic Engineering was one of the first to be active in ATM research around that time.
-In the past 10 years he has presented and published more than 100 papers in various publications and events.
-Research grants he has received during his academic career have amounted to more than 7 million pounds, several being important EU research projects.
+In the past 10 years he presented and published more than 100 papers in various publications and events.
+Research grants he received during his academic career amounted to more than 7 million pounds, several being important EU research projects.

 Some major research projects Professor Cuthbert conducted as the principal investigator include: “Agent Technology for Connection Admission Control in Complex ATM N/Works” (EPSRC, GR/L04801, £164,051), “Agent Approach for Strategic Resource Management in Telecommunications Networks” (EPSRC, GR/M42893, £175,469), “CANCAN” (EU, £325,766), “CRUMPET” (EU, IST-1999-20147, £180,067), “Technology for ATD” (EU, RACE R1022, £450,000), “Broadband Access Facility” (EU, RACE R2024, £386,000), “Integrated Communications Management” (EU, RACE R2059, £231,000), “Hot Emulation” (TCD/Nortel, £188,480), “Provision of Quality of Service on Wireless Networks” (US Office of Naval Research, N00014-03-1-0323, £200,000), etc.